kofemann/ms-nfs41-client/README.md

     for all users on a machine.

-  - The "ms-nfs41-client-service" service is installed by default as "disabled" and therefore always requires a "manual" start (e.g., `$ sc start ms-nfs41-client-service #`)
+  - The "ms-nfs41-client-service" service is installed by default as "enabled" and therefore does not require a "manual" start (e.g., `$ sc start ms-nfs41-client-service #`)

   - DOS devices are virtualised per LSA Logon, so each Logon needs to do